tensorflow/serving/README.md

 #TensorFlow Serving

-TensorFlow Serving is an open-source software library for serving machine-learned models.
+TensorFlow Serving is an open-source software library for serving machine learning models.
 It deals with the *inference* aspect of machine learning, taking models after *training* and managing their lifetimes, providing clients with versioned access via a high-performance, reference-counted lookup table.